worldbank/counting-people-climate-risk/README.md

 ![One estimate of exposure to climate-related hazards](docs/images/RP100_exp_any_pct.png)

-<sup>*Note*: The map shows one estimate of exposure to climate-related hazards, not the Vision Indicator.<sup>
+<sup> Share of population exposed to above-threshold hazard events.

 ## Overview